Trails for everyone, forever

 Catastrophic flooding has hit communities hard and washed out major access routes to trails and public lands and trail towns like Stehekin, Greenwater and Marblemount.
 From coordinating with our partners to trail work to advocacy for access and funding, WTA and hikers stand ready to be part of the recovery.

 In mid-December, a series of atmospheric rivers dumped record rains, then wind and snow on Washington and the Inland Northwest.
 The floods that followed have been catastrophic.
 Up to 100,000 people were told to evacuate and more than 100 people had to be rescued.
 Winds knocked out power for tens of thousands.
-Major routes are closed, and some will remain closed for quite some time.
+Major routes closed, and some will remain closed for quite some time.

 The edges of a paved road crumble into a river.